GO-Robot-FLL/Pathfinder-GUI/README.md

 We developed this solution for the [**First Lego League**](https://www.first-lego-league.org/de/) competition in order to accelerate our testing process.
 We hope that this tool will help you as well.

-The map is currently based on the officiaal FLL map from the Masterpiece season 2023/2024 and will be updated automatically for each season.
+The map is currently based on the official FLL map from the Submerged season 2024/2025 and will be updated automatically.

 <br>